 Previous chapter: Soviet lunar exploration program

 At the end of the 1950s, the OKB-1 design bureau led by Sergei Korolev began development of a super-heavy rocket booster, later designated N1.
-Originally proposed as a multipurpose vehicle for a variety of military and scientific tasks, the N1 evolved into a project with a single mission -- to beat America to the Moon.
-However, the N1's catastrophic failures during four test launches in 1969-1972 doomed the Soviet effort to land a man on the Moon and left the ill-fated rocket under a veil of secrecy for decades.
+Originally proposed as a multipurpose vehicle for a variety of military and scientific tasks, including a potential mission to Mars, the N1 was ultimately approved by the Kremlin for a single mission -- to beat America to the Moon.
+However, the N1's catastrophic failures during four test launches on Feb.
+21 and July 3, 1969, June 27, 1971, and Nov.
+23, 1972, doomed the Soviet effort to land a man on the Moon and left the ill-fated rocket under a veil of secrecy for almost two decades.

 N1-L3 system overview: